kion/mbgen/README.md

 ## Features

-* Built-in content management (admin) interface
+* Built-in admin (content management) interface
-  * As an alternative: watch & hot reload mode to monitor content source file (`.md`) changes, generate corresponding output (`.html`) files on the fly, and dynamically update the corresponding view in browser
+  * As an alternative: watch & hot reload mode to monitor changes to the content and media (image/video) files, generate the corresponding output files on the fly, and dynamically update the live view in browser
 * Built-in search engine
+* Built-in support for pagination, as well as tag-based and date-based filtering
-* Archive generation
+* Archive Index generation
-* Tag Index (aka Tag Cloud) generation
+* Tag Index (Tag Cloud) generation
-* Thumbnail generation
+* Support for original image file resizing and thumbnail generation
-* Simple and intuitive to use image and video embedding
+* Simple and intuitive image and video embedding
+* Support for custom styling and includes
 * Customizable configuration (pagination, thumbnails, etc.)

 ## Demo